-- Breaking any NZ law (e.g., assault, theft). - Any form of cheating (including plagiarism and other dishonest practices). - Misuse of technology, software, hardware, or communication systems provided by Ara (refer Ara Code of Conduct for ICT Users in particular). - Any form of harassment, bullying, or unjust discrimination including social media. - Unacceptable sexual behaviour (e.g., sexual harassment, accessing pornography/other restricted material). - Misuse of alcohol, drugs or other substances affecting behaviour, health, or safety. - Smoking (including vaping) on Ara campuses.
-(Ara is a smoke free campus). - Violence or threats of violence. - Vandalism or other abuse of facilities and buildings. - Disruptive behaviour in class (e.g., arriving late, use of any electronic device, interfering with the learning of other individuals). - Inductions (informal) are not permitted at Ōtautahi House or on other Ara premises and are strongly and expressly discouraged by Ara. - The above is not an exhaustive list of unacceptable behaviours.
+Breaking any NZ law (e.g., assault, theft).

+Any form of cheating (including plagiarism and other dishonest practices).

+Misuse of technology, software, hardware, or communication systems provided by Ara (refer Ara Code of Conduct for ICT Users in particular).

+Any form of harassment, bullying, or unjust discrimination including social media.

+Unacceptable sexual behaviour (e.g., sexual harassment, accessing pornography/other restricted material).

+Misuse of alcohol, drugs or other substances affecting behaviour, health, or safety on-site or when involved in any Ara related events, fieldtrips, or activities.

+Smoking (including vaping) on Ara campuses.
+(Ara is a smoke free campus).

+Violence or threats of violence.

+Vandalism or other abuse of facilities and buildings.

+Disruptive behaviour in class (e.g., arriving late, use of any electronic device, interfering with the learning of other individuals).

+Inductions (informal) are not permitted at Ōtautahi House or on other Ara premises and are strongly and expressly discouraged by Ara.

+The above is not an exhaustive list of unacceptable behaviours.
 Where appropriate, Ara reserves the right to contact or report to external authorities.